axperty/farmingexperienceserverinstaller/README.md

 A plug-and-play installer for creating a server for the Farming Experience modpack so you can play with your friends.

 ### Features
-- Automatically finds your local CurseForge installation of the Farming Experience modpack to copy the necessary files.
+- Automatically finds your local CurseForge or Modrinth installation of the Farming Experience modpack to copy the necessary files.
 - Downloads the specific NeoForge loader and installs it silently.

 ### Prerequisites
-Before running the installer, ensure you have:
+Before running the installer, make sure you have:

 - **Java 21 Installed:** Required to run the NeoForge installer and server.
 [Download Java 21](https://adoptium.net/).
-- **Farming Experience:** You must have the **Farming Experience** modpack installed via the CurseForge App.
+- **Farming Experience:** You must have **Farming Experience** installed via the CurseForge App or Modrinth App.
 - **Port Forwarding:** For your friends to connect to your server, your internet router must allow the connection.
 If you have already opened port `25565`, the server will work immediately, otherwise you will need to log into your router and port forward port `25565` (TCP/UDP) to your computer.

 ### Installation